 “All these questions point to a tragic story and together with the impression of emptiness, silence and quietness evoked in the reduced and focused image, this creates a melancholic atmosphere.”
 (Lehmann)

 The uninhabitability of the past has created an emptiness that strikes a similar note to the landscape paintings of German colonial artists.
 However this time it is only the remnants of colonial rule that are muted, unpeopled and abandoned.
 Lehmann notes that even in these seemingly empty scenes Kiddo’s ability to tell stories is ever present.

 “So the image in the end is less about what we see but much more about what we do not see because it is long gone… These remnants now work as reminders of colonial structures and power relations and their aftermath in today’s Namibia.”
 (Lehmann)

 Lehmann goes on to make important observations about both Kiddo’s process and his biography, both of which have been strong influences on his work.
 In his article Lehmann makes a strong case for understanding landscape as a key element in thinking about the work of Paul Kiddo.
-If you would like to read the text in full you can download it here.
+If you would like to read the text in full you can download it by clicking below.

 FABIAN LEHMANN is a German journalist.
 In 2020 he finished his PhD at the Bayreuth International Graduate School of African Studies (BIGSAS).
 His doctoral research focuses on contemporary visual artworks that speak about remembrance and oblivion in the German colonial time in Namibia.
 Between 2014 and 2017 Lehmann was a research fellow at Iwalewahaus at the University of Bayreuth.